Smolensk air disaster: Initial reports

-An initial report by CIS' Interstate Aviation Committee (Межгосударственный авиационный комитет (MAK)) revealed that all three engines were operating normally, and that there was no fire or explosion before the aircraft crashed.
+An initial report by the CIS Interstate Aviation Committee (Межгосударственный авиационный комитет (MAK)) revealed that all three engines were operating normally, and that there was no fire or explosion before the aircraft crashed.
 According to the newspaper Dziennik, Polish flight recorder ATM-QAR registered that precisely at 8:41:02.5 (Polish time) the tail of the aircraft separated.
 All systems of Tu-154 stopped working at 8:41:04.
 Fuel temperature was below 0 °C. Engines when the aircraft was above the road were at 60% of their nominal power (Tu-154 needs about 10 seconds to get 100% of power from engines).
 They also determined that the aircraft was 40 m lower than it should have been.

 The discrepancy among the time of the crash registered by MARS flight recorders (10:41:05.4), ATM-QAR recorder (10:41:04), and when electricity lines were cut by the crashing aircraft a second or two before the final crash (10:39:35) was never explained.

 On 19 May 2010, the preliminary report of the investigation into the crash was published.
 Alexei Morozov, the head of the technical commission of Russia's Interstate Aviation Committee, stated that the Tupolev Tu-154M had no mechanical faults, and that an air traffic control official at Smolensk North Airport had "warned twice that visibility was 400 metres (1,312ft) and that were no conditions for landing".
 The investigation ruled out a terrorist attack, explosion or fire on board the aircraft as the cause of the crash.
 It was also reported that the voices of two non-crew members were heard in the cockpit during the period leading up to the crash.
 One of the voices was identified by sources as the Polish Air Force Commander, Lieutenant General Andrzej Błasik.
 However, according to the findings of the Polish prosecutor's office in January 2013, General Błasik had not stayed in the cockpit and was a regular passenger.
 The other voice was later identified as the Director of Protocol.